tarlepp/symfony-serializer-example/README.md

 * You need to implement "add" methods to your classes

+OR

+* Use `composer require symfony/serializer-pack` if you're using Symfony framework

 _IF_ you're using docblock annotations in your DTOs.

 ## Installation